bourqujl/python-mapquest/README.md

 python-mapquest
 ===============

-Python module for interacting with the mapquest developer api
+Python-MapQuest is a python module for interacting with the MapQuest API.